 The Meaning of Vicarious Liability

-Vicarious liability means liability imposed on one party because of actions committed by someone else.
-It is not based on negligence.
+Vicarious liability means liability imposed on one party because of actions committed by another.
+It arises from the relationship between the parties rather than fault.
 Vicarious liability is also known as imputed liability.

 A Matter of Control

-There are a number of business relationships that can create vicarious liability.
+Common business relationships can create vicarious liability.
 Here are some examples:

-Employers may be held vicariously liable for negligence committed by their employees.
-The employer's liability derives from a legal theory called respondeat superior (Latin for "let the master answer").
-The employer-employee relationship is often called a master-servant relationship.
-This is because the employer (master) has control over its employees (servants).
-Thus, employers may be sued by third parties who have been injured in accidents caused by negligent employees.
+Employers may be held vicariously liable for torts committed by their employees.
+The employer's liability derives from a legal theory called respondeat superior, which is Latin for "let the master answer."
+When an employment relationship exists, the employer (master) has control over his or her employees (the servants).
+As a result, the employer may be sued by third parties who have been injured as a result of torts committed by employees.

-Corporate directors and executive officers perform their duties on the corporation's behalf.
-Consequently, a corporation can be held vicariously liable for negligence committed by its directors and officers.
+Corporate directors and executive officers perform their duties to benefit the corporation.
+Consequently, a corporation can be held vicariously liable for torts committed by its directors and officers.

 General Liability Policies